nlitsme/encrypteddmg/README.md

 Several types of diskimages exist:

  * with the `cdsaencr` v1 header at the end of the file.
-   * passphrase wrapped key
+   * one passphrase wrapped key
  * with the 'encrcdsa' v2 header at the start of the file.
+   Can have multiple wrapped keys:
-   * passphrase wrapped key
+    * passphrase wrapped key(s)
-   * certificate wrapped key
+    * certificate wrapped key(s)
     * third unknown option, 'keybag'

  * iphone firmware images are a special case of the v2 passphrase wrapped keys, where the kdf part is skipped, even though